jmigpin/editor/README.md

 ### Instalation with go tooling to be used as a library

 *Somewhat problematic when programs have a v2+ version (https://blog.golang.org/v2-go-modules)*

+Note that getting with ~~go get -u github.com/jmigpin/editor~~ will get and build and older v1 series.

 ```
 go get -u github.com/jmigpin/editor/v2